I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 These are suggestions just from my own experience developing steps and running into issues, they are by no mean law to live by.

-* Catch all exceptions/errors during your `step execution` functions to send `fail()`
+* Catch all exceptions/errors during your `step execution` functions to send `fail().`
-  * An execution will keep running until receiving `complete` or `fail`, so if you hit an error in the middle and aren't catching it, your users will end up with a bunch of in-progress executions in their analytics with no error messages.
+  * _An execution will keep running until receiving `complete` or `fail`, so if you hit an error in the middle and aren't catching it, your users will end up with a bunch of in-progress executions in their analytics with no error messages._
+* Give descriptive error messages to users of your Step.
+  * _There_ [_doesn't appear to be a limit_](#workflow-error-message-limitations) _on how many characters you can send back in your `fail()`, so provide your users something more useful than `It Broke`._

 ### App setup